 If your suspicions are confirmed and you’re pretty sure you have a slab leak, don't panic!
-The team of Edmonton plumbers at Mr. Rooter Plumbing of Edmonton are experienced in slab leak detection and long-lasting, effective repairs.
+The team of Edmonton plumbers at Mr. Rooter Plumbing of Edmonton is experienced in slab leak detection and long-lasting, effective repairs.
 We know exactly what to do to get your slab leak taken care of, so you can have peace of mind again.

 What is a Slab Leak?

 Most homes in Edmonton are built over top of concrete slab foundations, and that concrete has plumbing pipes buried underneath it.
-The pipes can become corroded or damaged and develop a slab leak that lets water seep into soil beneath your house’s foundation.
-If your plumbing system springs hidden leaks above ground, behind your walls or under your floor, those are usually referred to as pinhole leaks.
+The pipes can become corroded or damaged and develop a slab leak that lets water seep into the soil beneath your house’s foundation.
+If your plumbing system springs hidden leaks above ground, behind your walls, or under your floor, those are usually referred to as pinhole leaks.

 Needless to say, moisture can cause extensive damage over time that can have a severe impact on the entire building’s structural integrity.
 Water erodes the soil under your concrete, washing it away and leaving your slab without support.
 The concrete foundation can develop stress cracks and the entire house can begin to sink into the ground.
 In very severe cases where a slab leak is left untreated in Edmonton, part or all of the building may collapse.
-It also creates other nasty hazards, and can cost you an arm and a leg on your monthly water bill.
+It also creates other nasty hazards and can cost you an arm and a leg on your monthly water bill.

 Warning Signs You May Have a Slab Leak in Edmonton

 As we mentioned, slab leaks are notoriously difficult to find.
-But, there are some telltale signs that strongly indicate the presence of a slab leak in Edmonton, or at least a serious issue with your plumbing system.
+But, there are some telltale signs that strongly indicate the presence of a slab leak in Edmonton or at least a serious issue with your plumbing system.
 If you’re aware of potential symptoms, you can get a local Edmonton plumber to investigate and fix the problem before it gets much worse and has serious consequences for the safety and stability of your house.